panzerdp/dmitripavlutin.com/content/posts/2016-09-14-javascript-unicode/index.md

 #### Code point escape sequence

-ECMAScript 2015 provides escape sequences that represent code points from the entire Unicode space: `U+0000` to `U+10FFFF`, i.e. BPM and astral planes.
+ECMAScript 2015 provides escape sequences that represent code points from the entire Unicode space: `U+0000` to `U+10FFFF`, i.e. BMP and astral planes.

 The new format is called **code point escape sequence**: `\u{<hex>}`, where `<hex>` is a hexadecimal number with a variable length of 1 to 6 digits.
 For example `'\u{7A}'` (symbol `'z'`) or `'\u{1F639}'` (funny cat symbol `😹`).